-Fraunhofer IWES and the University of Bremen developed a novel data acquisition system specifically for the purpose of diffraction imaging and the localization of point diffractors (e.g., boulders) within marine sediments.
-The specially designed acquisition geometry of the system, together with synthetic aperture processing, allows blanket coverage of the survey area, resulting in excellent overall data coverage as well as time- and cost-efficient survey operations.
+The Manta Ray G1 is a novel data acquisition system developed by Fraunhofer IWES and the University of Bremen specifically for the purpose of diffraction imaging and the localization of point diffractors (e.g., boulders) within marine sediments.
+The specially designed acquisition geometry of the Manta Ray G1, together with synthetic aperture processing, allows blanket coverage of the survey area, resulting in excellent overall data coverage as well as time- and cost-efficient survey operations.